bluegenes/2021-simseq-compare/README.md

 > Note that many of these columns can be regenerated from other columns, I just found them useful for plotting, comparisons, etc.
 > I may also upload csvs containing a pared down set of columns.

+_Note to self: this repo was split from 2020-dist-compare; version 1 analysis remains there._